jwbuurlage/Zee/ROADMAP.md

     - OR use something like Catch, gtest, etc.
 [ ] Output performance graphs
     [ ] plots for communication volume
-[ ] Split into more files
 [ ] Generalize spy for large matrices
-[ ] Fix binary operation nesting and resulting type
-    - Need to use base with CRT, and specialize in Derived where implementation is needed

 HIGH PRIORITY:
 --------------